rockcodewrite/raptor-mobile/Notes.md

+## Currently

+2020-04-30

+- Trying to figure out how to moved javascript stuff to modules, so that I can clean up the libraryes and then use : this method: https://vuejsdevelopers.com/2017/04/22/vue-js-libraries-plugins/ to include and access the libraries from my components.

+- Tidy up the code.
+- Busy with: get formatImageIgnStat(value); in the Select Assets thing to work.

 ## What is next

 - get axios working direct API call to server

 2020-04-03

 - Added a global variable mock and aapi5json result so that results appear in the Select Assets tenplate

 - USed below to get JSON mocking stuff working. trying to get API working check out https://codesandbox.io/s/v3ll1ww49l for local json

 ## Current